Introduction

 3. Targeting the right audience

-A market intelligence process will allow you to determine the gender, age, race, location, or attitudes, and interests of your ideal consumer, and thus, focus better on their needs.
+Accurate marketing intelligence reports enable precise customer segmentation.
 There are a number of market intelligence techniques you can use to do so, depending on your organization’s position in the market, its nature, and its maturity.
 Determining the right target audience will aid in making better marketing strategies, and save the effort spent in chasing customers that don’t fit into your customer personas.

 4. Conducting competitor analysis

-Competitor analysis is such a significant part of the market intelligence process these days that it is often considered a different field of intelligence in itself.
-However, market intelligence does provide you with the information you need to conduct a competitor analysis, and understand your competitors strengths and weaknesses.
+Competitor analysis is often considered a discipline of its own within the broader marketing intelligence system.
+However, with structured market intelligence analysis, organizations can understand their competitors’ strategies, identify gaps, and capitalize on opportunities.
 This in turn will allow you to understand their failures and successes, learn from them, and then devise strategies to outperform them.

 Download Competitive Analysis Template